redhat-manufacturing/device-edge-workshops/exercises/rhde_fdo_rtk/4.2-start-compose-cli/README.md

 > **Note:**
 >
 > To speed up this workshop, the instructor has already composed this image, and has it ready for you.
+Connect to the edge-management system for your workshop via SSH, and in your home directory should be an installer ISO, or a link to the shared ISO for the workshop.
+For information on connecting to the edge-management server, refer to your student page, or use the web-based terminal.

 ---
 **Navigation**